unmonoqueteclea/unmonoqueteclea.github.io/_notes/2020-03-02-dark-side-software-community.md

 ---

-A man [asked HN](https://news.ycombinator.com/item?id=22442454) for ways to find work while homeless:
+A man [asked HN](https://news.ycombinator.com/item?id=22442454) for ways to find work while homeless.

 Comments like: